anpham6/squared-functions/README.md

 webp(50000,*)(800x600[bezier]^contain[right|bottom]#FFFFFF)(-50,50|200x200){45,135,215,315#FFFFFF}|0.5||100[photo][75]|!opaque!greyscale
 ```

 [Tinify](https://tinypng.com/developers) is used for image compression and supports PNG and JPEG.
-The first 500 images are free every month with a developer API key.
+The first 500 images are free each month with a developer API key.

 ```javascript
 // squared.settings.json